Claire-UT/SubjectToChange_Project/README.md

 *Dilation2* - Dilation 2 is used to join words or equations together for contouring the output region.
 Current iterations are set to 4.
 Decrease this if words are generally close together, or increase this if letters are generally far apart within the same word.

+*Dim* - Currently, all detected characters are resized to 28x28 pixels.
+To change this size, change “dim” to equal your desired image size.

-If your training data is a black letter on a white background, uncomment “invthresh”, change “cropped” to equal invthresh[y:y+h,x:x+w], and change the 0 in mask to be 255.
+If your training data is a black letter on a white background, uncomment “invthresh”, change “cropped” to equal invthresh[y:y+h,x:x+w], and change the 0 in “mask” to be 255.

 ## USING & TESTING MODELS
-**'Predictions_ModelTests.py'** - This file contains the functions used for predicting characters with the already trained models.
+**'Predictions_ModelTests.py'** - This file contains the functions used for predicting characters.
+A single image must be formatted as a numpy array of size 28x28 storing the grayscale value of each pixel.

 Each 'predict' function is capable of handling an 'image' parameter that is a 2d array (single image) or 3d array (multiple images).

 For using the 'predict' functions: